Beautiful suburban home

 The Obvious Costs

 Mortgage principal and interest.
-This is the number everyone focuses on.
-It’s usually the biggest single line item.
-On a $350,000 house with 10% down at 7%, you’re looking at about $2,095/month.
+The number everyone fixates on.
+On a $350,000 house with 10% down at 7%, you’re looking at roughly $2,095/month.
 Over 30 years, you’ll pay about $440,000 in interest alone.
-Yes, really.
+Read that again.

 PMI.
 Put less than 20% down?
-Add $100-$300/month for private mortgage insurance until you hit 20% equity.
+Add $100–$300/month until you hit 20% equity.
+It’s temporary but annoying.

 The Costs That Sneak Up on You

 Maintenance and repairs.
-This is the big one nobody budgets for.
-The 1-2% rule says budget 1-2% of your home’s value annually for upkeep.
-On a $350,000 house, that’s $3,500-$7,000 per year.
-Sounds high until your AC compressor dies ($2,500), your water heater goes ($1,500), and you need a plumbing repair ($800) — all in the same year.
-It happens.
+The big one.
+The one nobody budgets for.
+The 1–2% rule says set aside 1–2% of your home’s value annually.
+On a $350,000 house, that’s $3,500–$7,000 per year.
+Sounds insane until your AC compressor dies ($2,500), the water heater goes ($1,500), and you need a plumbing repair ($800) — all in the same year.
+Don’t think it happens?
+It does.

-Older homes cost more.
+And older homes cost more.
 A 1960s house with original plumbing and a 15-year-old roof?
 Budget closer to 3%.

 Pest control.
-In the South especially, you need regular pest treatment. $30-$50/month for quarterly service.
-Skip it and deal with termites, which cost $3,000-$5,000 to treat.
+Especially in the South.
+Regular treatment runs $30–$50/month.
+Skip it and deal with termites, which cost $3,000–$5,000 to treat.
+Your call.

 The One-Time Costs People Forget

 Closing costs.
-2-5% of purchase price.
-On $350,000, that’s $7,000-$17,500 you need at the closing table in addition to your down payment.
+2–5% of purchase price.
+On $350,000, that’s $7,000–$17,500 you need at the closing table on top of your down payment.
+This catches people flat-footed all the time.

 Immediate repairs and updates.
 Every house needs something when you move in.
-Paint, fixtures, that bathroom vanity you can’t live with, the garage door that’s hanging by a thread.
-Budget $2,000-$5,000 minimum for move-in costs beyond furniture.
+Paint, fixtures, that bathroom vanity you can’t live with, the garage door hanging by a thread.
+Budget $2,000–$5,000 minimum for move-in costs beyond furniture.

 Adding It All Up